Jensen Investment Management Inc. Sells 2,650 Shares of Expeditors International of Washington, Inc. (NASDAQ:EXPD)

-Jensen Investment Management Inc. cut its stake in shares of Expeditors International of Washington, Inc. (NASDAQ:EXPD) by 6.0% during the 2nd quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 41,530 shares of the transportation company’s stock after selling 2,650 shares during the period.
-Jensen Investment Management Inc.’s holdings in Expeditors International of Washington were worth $5,258,000 at the end of the most recent quarter.
+Jensen Investment Management Inc. decreased its holdings in shares of Expeditors International of Washington, Inc. (NASDAQ:EXPD) by 6.0% during the second quarter, according to the company in its most recent disclosure with the SEC.
+The fund owned 41,530 shares of the transportation company’s stock after selling 2,650 shares during the quarter.
+Jensen Investment Management Inc.’s holdings in Expeditors International of Washington were worth $5,258,000 at the end of the most recent reporting period.

-Several other institutional investors have also made changes to their positions in the company.
+Several other institutional investors and hedge funds have also added to or reduced their stakes in the company.
 BlackRock Inc. grew its stake in shares of Expeditors International of Washington by 10.7% during the first quarter.
 BlackRock Inc. now owns 19,068,668 shares of the transportation company’s stock valued at $2,053,502,000 after buying an additional 1,848,506 shares during the last quarter.
-Geode Capital Management LLC grew its stake in shares of Expeditors International of Washington by 2.9% during the first quarter.
-Geode Capital Management LLC now owns 3,157,967 shares of the transportation company’s stock valued at $339,281,000 after buying an additional 90,230 shares during the last quarter.
-First Eagle Investment Management LLC boosted its holdings in shares of Expeditors International of Washington by 0.4% in the first quarter.
-First Eagle Investment Management LLC now owns 2,503,022 shares of the transportation company’s stock valued at $269,550,000 after purchasing an additional 9,631 shares during the period.
-UBS Asset Management Americas Inc. boosted its holdings in shares of Expeditors International of Washington by 1.8% in the first quarter.
-UBS Asset Management Americas Inc. now owns 2,022,013 shares of the transportation company’s stock valued at $217,751,000 after purchasing an additional 35,187 shares during the period.
-Finally, Principal Financial Group Inc. boosted its holdings in shares of Expeditors International of Washington by 92.1% in the first quarter.
-Principal Financial Group Inc. now owns 1,961,248 shares of the transportation company’s stock valued at $211,208,000 after purchasing an additional 940,412 shares during the period.
-Institutional investors and hedge funds own 77.59% of the company’s stock.
+Geode Capital Management LLC lifted its holdings in Expeditors International of Washington by 2.9% during the first quarter.
+Geode Capital Management LLC now owns 3,157,967 shares of the transportation company’s stock worth $339,281,000 after buying an additional 90,230 shares during the period.
+First Eagle Investment Management LLC lifted its holdings in Expeditors International of Washington by 0.4% during the first quarter.
+First Eagle Investment Management LLC now owns 2,503,022 shares of the transportation company’s stock worth $269,550,000 after buying an additional 9,631 shares during the period.
+UBS Asset Management Americas Inc. lifted its holdings in Expeditors International of Washington by 1.8% during the first quarter.
+UBS Asset Management Americas Inc. now owns 2,022,013 shares of the transportation company’s stock worth $217,751,000 after buying an additional 35,187 shares during the period.
+Finally, Principal Financial Group Inc. lifted its holdings in shares of Expeditors International of Washington by 92.1% during the 1st quarter.
+Principal Financial Group Inc. now owns 1,961,248 shares of the transportation company’s stock valued at $211,208,000 after purchasing an additional 940,412 shares during the last quarter.
+77.59% of the stock is currently owned by hedge funds and other institutional investors.

+Several equities analysts recently issued reports on EXPD shares.
+Zacks Investment Research downgraded Expeditors International of Washington from a “buy” rating to a “hold” rating and set a $131.00 target price on the stock. in a research report on Monday, August 9th.
+Wells Fargo & Company upped their target price on Expeditors International of Washington from $123.00 to $131.00 and gave the company an “equal weight” rating in a research report on Tuesday, July 13th.
+Susquehanna upped their target price on Expeditors International of Washington from $87.00 to $116.00 and gave the company a “neutral” rating in a research report on Tuesday, May 11th.
+Morgan Stanley upped their target price on Expeditors International of Washington from $91.00 to $98.00 and gave the company an “equal weight” rating in a research report on Thursday, July 8th.
+Finally, Susquehanna Bancshares increased their price target on Expeditors International of Washington from $87.00 to $116.00 and gave the stock a “neutral” rating in a research report on Wednesday, May 5th.
+Two analysts have rated the stock with a sell rating and seven have given a hold rating to the stock.
+The stock presently has an average rating of “Hold” and a consensus price target of $114.63.

+Expeditors International of Washington (NASDAQ:EXPD) last announced its quarterly earnings results on Tuesday, August 3rd.
+The transportation company reported $1.84 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.63 by $0.21.
+The business had revenue of $3.61 billion during the quarter, compared to the consensus estimate of $3.49 billion.
+Expeditors International of Washington had a net margin of 7.88% and a return on equity of 35.71%.
+The business’s revenue was up 49.7% compared to the same quarter last year.
+During the same quarter last year, the firm earned $1.09 EPS.
+As a group, sell-side analysts anticipate that Expeditors International of Washington, Inc. will post 6.28 earnings per share for the current year.

 Expeditors International of Washington Company Profile